- RGPV M.C.A 1st Semester (Grading System) Syllabus

 - RGPV M.C.A 3rd Semester (Grading System) Syllabus

 - RGPV M.C.A 5th Semester (Grading System) Syllabus

 MCA-401 Artificial Intelligence & Applications

 UNIT-I General Issues and Overview of AI The AI problems, what is an AI technique, Characteristics of AI applications.
 Introduction to LISP programming: Syntax and numeric functions, Basic list manipulation functions, predicates and conditionals, input output and local variables, iteraction and recursion, property lists and arrays.

 UNIT-II Problem Solving, Search and Control Strategies General problem solving, production systems, control strategies forward and backward chaining, exhausive searches depth first breadth first search.
 Heuristic Search Techniques Hill climbing, branch and bound technique, best first search & A* algorithm, AND / OR graphs, problem reduction & AO* algorithm, constraint satisfaction problems.

 UNIT-III Knowledge Representations First order predicate calculus, skolemization, resolution principle & unification, interface mechanisms, horn's clauses, semantic networks, frame systems and value inheritance, scripts, conceptual dependency.

-UNIT-IV Natural Language processing Parsing techniques, context free grammer, recursive transitions nets (RNT), augmented transition nets (ATN), case and logic grammers, symantic analysis.
-Game playing Minimax search procedure, alpha-beta cutoffs, additional refinments.
+UNIT-IV Natural Language processing Parsing techniques, context free grammar, recursive transitions nets (RNT), augmented transition nets (ATN), case and logic grammars, symantic analysis.
+Game playing Minimax search procedure, alpha-beta cutoffs, additional refinements.
 Planning Overview an example domain the block word, component of planning systems, goal stack planning, non linear planning.

 UNIT-V Probabilistic Reasoning and Uncertainty Probability theory, bayes theorem and bayesian networks, certainty factor.